urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Standard**

-FORTRAN 77 and later, for a complex argument Fortran 2008 or later
+FORTRAN 77 , for a _complex_ argument Fortran 2008

 ### **See Also**